anonwins/tsf-permissions-aix/README.md

 If you compile another, please send it to lykos92+permissionaix@gmail.com and I will add it.

-Also there is the **tsf.EnableAllAndroidPermissions.aix** which you should probably not use.
+Also there is the **tsf.EnableAllAndroidPermissions.aix** which you should use only for testing.

 ## Similar/relevant projects